 The Bundle App Wallet

-Tapping on the button leads you to select to whom the funds will be sent and then the currency of choice.
+Tapping on the button leads you to select to whom the funds will be sent and the currency of choice.

 You can also input a description of the transaction.